Electoral district: Constituency work

-Elected representatives may spend much of the time serving the needs or demands of individual constituents, meaning either voters or residents of their district.
+Elected representatives may spend much of the time serving the needs or demands of individual constituents, meaning either voters or residents of their district, and often receive an electoral advantage because of it.
 This is more common in assemblies with many single-member or small districts than those with fewer, larger districts.
 In a looser sense, corporations and other such organizations can be referred to as constituents, if they have a significant presence in an area.
 Many assemblies allow free postage (through franking privilege or prepaid envelopes) from a representative to a constituent, and often free telecommunications.
 Caseworkers may be employed by representatives to assist constituents with problems.
 Members of the U.S. Congress (both Representatives and Senators) working in Washington, D.C., have a governmentally staffed district office to aid in constituent services.
 Many state legislatures have followed suit.
 Likewise, British MPs use their Parliamentary staffing allowance to appoint staff for constituency casework.
 Client politics and pork barrel politics are associated with constituency work.